 Your academic record and recommendations must be a strong indicator of your capability to pursue advanced study and research in chemistry.

-Graduate Application Fee
+Graduate College Application

 - To apply online, please fill out the Graduate College Application.
-(Degree Codes needed to fill out the application form can be found below.)

 - International applicants must upload a copy of their passport.
 Additionally, Proof of Funding documentation will be required for students requesting a F-1 or J-1 visa.

 - You will be asked which research area specialization and program code you are applying to for admission; Degree Codes and research areas are listed below.

 There is an application fee of $70 for US citizens and permanent residents and $90 for all other applicants.
 The fee must be paid by credit card at the time the online application is submitted.
 These fees are non-refundable.

 Application fees are assessed by our Graduate College.
 As a result, individual departments are unable to waive the application fee.
 However, the Graduate College does offer several application fee waivers that you may be eligible to receive.
 Please follow this link for more information about application fee waivers offered through our Graduate College: Application Fee Waivers.